badlydrawnrob/python-playground/building-with-fast-api/notes/Anki.md

     - RESTful elements and actions
     - Code responses (does not exist) etc
 - Schemas and models (with validation)
+    - Auth tokens and CSRF etc
     - Sanitize the user generated input data
+    - Avoiding malicious code (such as sql/js injection)

 ## Chapter 02: Routing